frankkramer-lab/rBiopaxParser/README.md

 This package suggests package Rgraphviz to visualize networks.
 To install directly from github you need package devtools.

 Installation or running certain functions MIGHT fail if these are not met.
-Please read through the following instructions.
+Please read carefully through the following instructions.

 ### Installing prerequisites for Linux users:
 XML: